larispoli/immunoassay-lot-correction/README.md

 ### What Qualifies as a Reference Sample

-A biological reference sample is a biological sample (e.g., pooled serum or plasma from a relevant species) that is aliquoted, stored, and run on each plate alongside unknown samples.
+A reference sample is typically a biological sample in the same matrix as the unknowns (e.g., pooled serum or plasma from a relevant species) that is aliquoted, stored, and run on each plate alongside the unknown samples.
 Its purpose is to track assay consistency across plates and lots.
-Having at least 2 reference samples with different concentrations (i.e., low and high) allows for assessing curve shape shifts more easily.
+Having at least 2 reference samples with different concentrations (i.e., low and high) allows for easier assessment of shifts in curve shape.

 ### Bridging References